 Government Investigations.
-We continue to cooperate with federal, state, city and foreign governmental agencies and officials investigating or otherwise seeking information, testimony and/or documents, including through Civil Investigative Demands and subpoenas, regarding the 2017 cybersecurity incident and related matters, including the U.S. Securities and Exchange Commission ("SEC"), the U.S. Department of Justice, other U.S. state regulators, certain Congressional committees and the U.K.'s Financial Conduct Authority ("FCA").
-In addition, the Puerto Rico Department of Consumer Affairs has issued

-Notices of Infraction related to the Company's alleged failure to give timely notice of the 2017 cybersecurity incident under Puerto Rico law to the Department and Puerto Rico consumers
+We continue to cooperate with federal, state and foreign governmental agencies and officials investigating or otherwise seeking information, testimony and/or documents, including through Civil Investigative Demands and subpoenas, regarding the 2017 cybersecurity incident and related matters, including the U.S. Securities and Exchange Commission ("SEC"), the U.S. Department of Justice, other U.S. state regulators, certain Congressional committees and the U.K.'s Financial Conduct Authority ("FCA").
+We have resolved the Puerto Rico Department of Consumer Affairs' Notices of Infraction related to the Company's alleged failure to give timely notice of the 2017 cybersecurity incident under Puerto Rico law to the Department and Puerto Rico consumers.

 The SEC issued a subpoena on May 14, 2018 regarding disclosure issues relating to the 2017 cybersecurity incident.
-We continue to cooperate with the SEC in its investigation.
+In August 2019, the SEC Enforcement Division staff notified us that it had terminated its inquiry and was not recommending any enforcement action.
 In addition, we continue to cooperate with the SEC and the U.S. Attorney's Office for the Northern District of Georgia regarding investigations into the trading activities by certain of our current and former employees in relation to the 2017 cybersecurity incident.